francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 where we denote the hidden layer post-activation as $$h_j(\mathbf{x}) = \phi(b_i^{(1)} + \sum_{k}^D W_{jk}^{(1)} x_k)$$
 with activation function $$\phi$$.
 All the weights and biases are initialised i.i.d. as
 $$b_i^{(l)} \sim \mathcal{N}(0, \sigma_b^2)$$ and $$W_{ij}^{(l)} \sim \mathcal{N}(0, \sigma_w^2/N)$$.
 Note that, similar
-to standard initialisations (e.g. LeCun), we rescale the variance of the weights by the width $$N$$.
-This is to avoid divergence when applying central limit theorem (CLT) arguments. $$\boldsymbol{\theta}$$ will denote the set of all parameters.
+to standard initialisations (e.g. LeCun), we rescale the variance of the weights by the width $$N$$ to avoid divergence when we will apply central limit theorem (CLT) arguments.
 We would like to understand the prior over functions induced by this prior over parameters.

 The NNGP result follows from two key observations:
 1. Even though they receive the same input $$\mathbf{x}$$, all the hidden neurons $$h_j$$ are uncorrelated with each